devops329/devops/instruction/awsRdsMysql/awsRdsMysql.md

 ### DB credentials

 To solve the database credential problem, you will store the information necessary to access the database in your `jwt-pizza-service` GitHub Actions secrets.
-These credentials will then be inserted into the service's configuration when it is deployed.

-🚧 At a later point we will remove the credentials and just use AWS IAM assumed roles to provide authentication to the database.
+The CI workflow will inject the credentials into the service's configuration when it is deployed.
+At a later point you will remove the credentials and just use AWS IAM assumed roles to provide authentication to the database.

 For now you can go ahead and update the GitHub Actions secrets with the values you just configured the database with.
 This includes the endpoint, username (admin), and password.